sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 10- deletes all regular files with .js extensio that are present in current dir and subfolders task 11- counts the number of dir annd sub dir in current dir task 12- displays newest files in the current dir
+task 10- deletes all regular files with .js extensio that are present in current dir and subfolders task 11- counts the number of dir annd sub dir in current dir task 12- displays newest files in the current dir task 13- takes list of words as input and prints wprd that appear exactly once